alcacode/object_validator/README.md

 - `this` <`undefined`>
 - `value` <`any`> Value of the option currently being evaluated.

-Optional.
 Function called **if** type check fails, replacing the current option value and continuing evaluation.
 If not present, a type mismatch will instead dismiss the option.
 Called before final type check.

 ### `ObjectSchema.transformFn(value)`

 - `this` <`undefined`>
 - `value` <`any`> Value of the option currently being evaluated.

-Optional.
 Transformation function whose return value replaces the current option value.
 This can be used to cast values to more appropriate types or formats.
 Called before final type check.

 Note: This function is called after `onWrongType()`.